hiimsergey/obsidian-simple-columns/README.md

 This is useful if you access a synced vault from the desktop on narrow screens.

-# Coming soon (eventually)
+# Coming soon (maybe)
 - Apply columns in exported PDFs (right now they look like the normal document)
-- delete unnecessary elements from the DOM (technical issue, no change in user experience)
+- Delete unnecessary elements from the DOM (technical issue, no change in user experience)